Jhapragati/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
-This is a simple stopwatch application built using HTML, CSS, and JavaScript.
-The stopwatch allows users to start, stop, and reset the timer.
-The user interface is designed with a clean and modern look, featuring animated buttons to enhance user interaction.
+This is a simple Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+The game allows two players to play against each other or one player to play against a bot.
+The user interface is designed with a modern look, and the game logic ensures a smooth and interactive experience.

-Features
+## Features
-Start: Begin counting time in seconds and milliseconds.
-Stop: Pause the timer at the current time.
-Reset: Reset the timer back to 00:00.
+- Two Player Mode: Play against a friend on the same device.
+- Single Player Mode: Play against a bot with random moves.
+- Winning Detection: Automatically detects the winner or if the game is a draw.
+- Replay Option: Allows users to start a new game after finishing.

-Technologies Used
+## Technologies Used
-HTML5: Provides the structure of the application.
+- **HTML5**: Provides the structure for the game.
-CSS3: Handles the styling and layout, including animations.
+- **CSS3**: Handles the styling and layout, including animations.
-JavaScript: Implements the stopwatch functionality and interactivity.
+- **JavaScript**: Implements the game logic and interactivity